fdvorak/StanOnDaint/README.md

 * Now you should be able to install all necessary R packages with the usual command (install.packages).
 I recommend using the R package [cmdstanr](https://mc-stan.org/cmdstanr/index.html) (instead of rstan) as Stan interface because it features within-chain parallelization.
 Within-chain parallelization is necessary to exploit the full potential of the supercomputer as one CPU node of Piz Daint gives you access to 72 cores.
 This means that, when estimating 4 parallel chains, you can use up to 68 cores for within-chain parallelization that would remain idle otherwise.
 Note that in order to use within-chain parallelization, you have to use the [reduce_sum](https://mc-stan.org/docs/functions-reference/functions-reduce.html) function in the definition of your model.

 ## File Transfers
-Use the [CSCS globus online endpoint](https://user.cscs.ch/storage/transfer/external/) to transfer files.
+Use the [CSCS globus online endpoint](https://user.cscs.ch/storage/transfer/external/) to transfer files from your local machine to Piz Daint.

-* To run the example models, download the files Redcard.csv, logistic0.stan, and logistic1.stan from [this repository](https://github.com/rmcelreath/cmdstan_map_rect_tutorial) to your local machine.
+* To run the example models, download the data Redcard.csv from [this repository](https://github.com/rmcelreath/cmdstan_map_rect_tutorial).
+You also have to download the files logistic0.stan and logistic1.stan from the [StanOnDaint](https://github.com/fdvorak/StanOnDaint) repository to your local machine.

-* Transfer the downloaded files from your local machine to your [scratch](https://user.cscs.ch/storage/file_systems/scratch/) folder (/scratch/snx3000/your username).
+* Transfer the data and the files logistic0.stan and logistic1.stan from your local machine to your [scratch](https://user.cscs.ch/storage/file_systems/scratch/) folder (/scratch/snx3000/your username).
 Note that all files in scratch will be automatically deleted after 30 days!
 Use the project folder for permanent storage of valuable files.
 [Here](https://user.cscs.ch/storage/file_systems/scratch/) is the documentation of Daint's file system.

 ## Model fitting
 You should now be able to fit models.